onedata/oneclient-pkg/README.md

 ## Building

-In order to build oneclient packages and docker images by invoke:
+In order to build oneclient packages and docker images invoke:

 ```bash
 make